jerrymartejr/jerrymartejr/README.md

   <span><img src="https://img.shields.io/badge/flask-%23000.svg?style=for-the-badge&logo=flask&logoColor=white"/></span>
 </div>

+Jerry Marte is a Software Engineer with a background in Civil/Structural Engineering.
+He is a licensed Civil Engineer and was ranked 4th out of 9,487 takers in the 2015 Civil Engineering Board Exam.

+Jerry's experience in the design and construction of low to high rise structures, telecom towers, and foundation systems has provided him with transferable skills that are valuable in Software Engineering.
+These include problem solving, logic, technical knowledge, attention to detail, project management, collaboration, and communication skills.

 <!--
 **jerrymartejr/jerrymartejr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.